A248/DazzleConf/README.md

 * Java 8

-Java 11 is highly recommended.
-DazzleConf includes `module-info` for use in modular applications.
+Java 11 is recommended, but not required.

+`module-info` files are also included, and these are backwards compatible with Java 8.

-### Components
+### Getting Started

-**Core artifact**

-Dependency: `space.arim.dazzleconf:dazzleconf-core`

-Module name: `space.arim.dazzleconf`

-**Gson extension**

-Dependency: `space.arim.dazzleconf:dazzleconf-ext-gson`

-Module name: `space.arim.dazzleconf.ext.gson`

-**SnakeYaml extension**

-Dependency: `space.arim.dazzleconf:dazzleconf-ext-snakeyaml`

-Module name: `space.arim.dazzleconf.ext.snakeyaml`
+This page will help you out: https://github.com/A248/DazzleConf/wiki/Getting-Started

+The wiki also has extra examples such as with setting up a reloadable configuration, automatically updating the configuration with the latest keys, and more.

-### Documentations
+### Documentation

-See the docs folder of this repository, specifically these files:
+See [the docs folder](https://github.com/A248/DazzleConf/tree/master/docs) of this repository for a detailed overview.

-* MainIdeas.md
-* Annotations.md
-* Options.md

-Additionally, the javadocs are attached to the artifact.
+Additionally, the javadocs are published with the artifact and cover the details of specific classes and methods.

 ### License